-HR and OD have investigated the possible options for further training and interventions available, which could be offered to employees as a proactive measure or for those who are currently experiencing non work related stress.
+HR and OD continue to investigate the possible options for further training and interventions available, which could be offered to employees as a proactive measure or for those who are currently experiencing non work related stress.

-Areas which we have been explored include, but not limited to;
+Areas which we have explored include, but not limited to;

-- Using our current counselling provider to deliver mindfulness and personal resilience courses; - Using our current occupational health provider to deliver personal resilience courses; - Working with RAMH to deliver the Scottish Mental Health First Aider courses; and - Working with the NHS Choose Life team to offer safeTalk and ASIST on suicide awareness and prevention.
+- Using our current counselling provider to continue to deliver mindfulness courses; - Working with RAMH and the Project Management Unit to deliver the Scottish Mental Health First Aider courses; and - Working with the NHS Choose Life team to offer safeTalk and ASIST on suicide awareness and prevention.